 Our own mistakes, however, seem to loom large in our memories.

-My plea to you is this: find a way to give yourself some grace and move into 2018 without the weight of your foibles from 2017 dragging you down.
+My plea to you is this: find a way to give yourself some grace and move on without the weight of your foibles from the past dragging you down.

 Here are some strategies to help you out.

 Start writing down everything from that is weighing on you mentally.
 What did you want to accomplish that you didn’t?
 How did events play out differently than you imagined?
 Who do you feel you let down?